-Get 85,000 bonus points with the American Express Business Platinum card
+Get up to 100,000 bonus points on American Express Platinum and Business Platinum cards - CNN Underscored

 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value, but does not review all financial companies or all available financial offers.
 We may receive compensation for sending traffic to partner sites, such as CreditCards.com, and this compensation may impact how and where links appear on this site.

-You’re likely not thinking about travel at the moment, and that’s certainly understandable.
-But eventually airlines will return to the skies and hotels will reopen, and there’s likely to be some really great travel deals available to encourage people to get back on the road.
+You’re probably starting to think about travel again as airlines return to the skies and hotels begin reopening.
+As travel companies try to lure back customers, there are likely to be some really great travel deals to encourage people to get back on the road.
 That’s when you’ll want to have a stash of flexible travel points ready to go.

-If that’s you or your business, you might consider adding to your American Express Membership Rewards point balance, as The Business Platinum Card® from American Express currently has a simplified welcome bonus offer with a lower minimum spending requirement, and some additional limited-time perks to boot.
+If that’s you or your business, you might consider getting a card that can add to your American Express Membership Rewards point balance, and The Business Platinum Card® from American Express has a new welcome offer with a nice chunk of bonus points.

 Amex Business Platinum credit card benefits

-The Amex Business Platinum also comes with up to $200 in annual statement credits for U.S. purchases at Dell; it’s split in half, with up to $100 in statement credits between January and June, and up to $100 in statement credits between July and December.
+Even if you’re not traveling again just yet, the Amex Business Platinum comes with some perks you can use at home.
+One of the main ones is up to $200 in annual statement credits for US purchases at Dell; it’s split in half, with up to $100 in statement credits between January and June, and up to $100 in statement credits between July and December.

 These credits are good for orders placed on Dell’s website, which carries many more items than you might initially think.
-From printers to speaker systems, this could be a great way to buy items for a home office if you expect to be working from home for at least a portion of 2021.
+From printers to speaker systems, this could be a great way to buy items for a home office if you expect to be working from home for at least a portion of 2021 or longer.

 Related: How to take advantage of your expensive travel credit card when you can’t travel.

-And once travel gets rolling again, your business will have other credits ready to go.
+And as travel gets rolling again, your business will have other credits ready to go.
 For instance, one of our favorite money-saving benefits that comes with the Amex Business Platinum are the up to $200 in airline fee credits.

-At the beginning of each calendar year — or shortly after becoming a new cardmember — you can select an airline that will serve as your qualifying airline for the year.
+At the beginning of each calendar year — or shortly after becoming a new card member — you can select an airline that will serve as your qualifying airline for the year.
 You’ll then get up to $200 in statement credits each calendar year for incidental fees with that airline.
-This credit can be used toward many fees, such as checked bags, change fees and in-flight Wi-Fi, just to name a few.
+This credit can be used toward many fees, such as checked bags, change fees and inflight Wi-Fi, to name just a few.

 You’ll also receive up to $100 in statement credits for Global Entry or TSA PreCheck.
 Global Entry allows you to zip through US immigration faster when returning to the United States, while TSA PreCheck gives you fast-track access through TSA airport security lines within the United States.
-When approved for the Global Entry program, you are automatically approved for TSA PreCheck, so applying for the former is our recommendation.
+When approved for the Global Entry program, you’re automatically approved for TSA PreCheck, so applying for the former is our recommendation.

-Aside from statement credits — and all together those add up to $500 in 2021 if fully used — you’ll receive access to more than 1,200 airport lounges worldwide, including the exclusive American Express Centurion Lounges, Delta Sky Club lounges (when flying Delta), Priority Pass Select lounges, Escape Lounges and more.
+Aside from statement credits — and altogether those add up to $500 in 2021 if fully used — you’ll receive access to more than 1,200 airport lounges worldwide, including the exclusive American Express Centurion Lounges, Delta Sky Club lounges (when flying Delta), Priority Pass Select lounges, Escape Lounges and more.
 Having lounge access while traveling can be an invaluable perk and potentially worth the annual fee alone, depending on how often you fly.

 Also on the travel luxury side, the Amex Business Platinum gives you automatic Gold elite status with both Hilton and Marriott.
 Mid-tier status at these two brands can be quite significant, as you can get perks such as free upgrades, late checkout and complimentary breakfast at participating properties.
 If you travel often, but not enough to earn status the hard way, this can definitely pay off.

-As with many other American Express credit cards, you’ll also receive extended warranty, purchase protection, trip cancellation and interruption insurance, trip delay insurance and car rental loss and damage insurance.
+As with many other American Express credit cards, you’ll also receive extended warranty, purchase protection, trip cancellation and interruption insurance, trip delay insurance, car rental loss and damage insurance and now even cell phone insurance.
 Using a credit card with baked-in insurance like this one can help you out and save you money in the unfortunate event of damage/loss or travel issues.

 Comparing the Amex Business Platinum against our benchmark credit card

-With the Amex Business Platinum card, you’ll also earn 5 points for every dollar you spend on flights and prepaid hotels booked through Amex Travel, 1 point per dollar on all other purchases, and a 50% bonus on purchases of $5,000 or more for up to 1 million additional points per calendar year.
-Since The Points Guy values Membership Rewards at 2 cents apiece, this means purchases that earn 5x points can net you a 10% return, and non-bonus purchases earn a 2% to 3% return, depending on the price point.
+With the Amex Business Platinum card, you’ll earn 5 points for every dollar you spend on flights and prepaid hotels booked through Amex Travel, 1 point per dollar on all other purchases and a 50% bonus on purchases of $5,000 or more for up to 1 million additional points per calendar year.
+Since The Points Guy values Membership Rewards points at 2 cents each, this means purchases that earn 5x points can net you a 10% return, and non-bonus purchases earn a 2% to 3% return, depending on the price point.

 CNN Underscored’s benchmark credit card, the Citi® Double Cash Card, earns a fixed 2% cash back — 1% when you make a purchase and another 1% as you pay it off.
-If you prefer straight cash back, then this card has a better return on your non-category bonus purchases.
+If you prefer straight cash back, then this card has a better return on purchases outside of the bonus categories.
 But if you prefer to use your points toward travel, the Amex Business Platinum provides a better return.

 Related: Read CNN Underscored’s review of the Citi Double Cash credit card.